jburgy/jburgy.github.io/docs/_posts/2022-03-12-what-python-slow.md

 ### Best of both worlds?

-Does it have to be an either/or situation or can python programmers have their cake and eat it too?
-How can python's awesome versatility let us leverage these carefully coded numerical routines?
+Does it have to be an either/or situation or can Python programmers have their cake and eat it too?
+How can Python's awesome versatility let us leverage these carefully coded numerical routines?
 The answer lies in [PEP 3118](https://peps.python.org/pep-3118/)'s buffer protocol.
 Quoting from [Jake VanderPlas' excellent introduction](https://jakevdp.github.io/blog/2014/05/05/introduction-to-the-python-buffer-protocol/),